Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Tierra Viva Puno

-The tour duration is two days and one night, starting with a visit to the floating Uros Islands and then Amantani Island where you can watch the pre-Inca temples dedicated to the fertility of the earth (Pachamama and Pachatata).
+The tour spans two days and one night, beginning with a visit to the floating Uros Islands, followed by Amantani Island, where you can observe the pre-Inca temples dedicated to the fertility of the earth (Pachamama and Pachatata).

 Uros Islands.
-Located 35 minutes by boat from the port of Puno, comprises a group of islands mostly made of reed which is also used to make houses and boats.
+Located 35 minutes by boat from the port of Puno, the islands comprise a group of reed structures, which are also used to make houses and boats.
 The inhabitants of the “Uros” are very friendly people who are cordial with visitors.

-Amantani, located 36 km. from the port of Puno (three hours by boat), is an island composed of eight communities engaged in the agriculture of corn and quinoa, as well as crafts that are representative of their culture.
-During this afternoon, you will hike to the top of the island called Pachatata, from where you will have breathtaking views and experience the very unique sunset with a bright colourful view.
+Amantani, located 36 km from the port of Puno (three hours by boat), is an island composed of eight communities engaged in the agriculture of corn and quinoa, as well as crafts that are representative of their culture.
+During this afternoon, you will hike to the top of the island called Pachatata, from where you will have breathtaking views and experience a very unique sunset with a bright, colourful view.

-After descending, your host family will receive you with a typical delicious dinner.
+After descending, your host family will welcome you with a typical, delicious dinner.
 You then dress up in the local costumes and enjoy a nice party with its typical local dance while being accompanied by your host family and the rest of the community.

 Meals: Lunch and dinner with the host family